SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 ![Screenshot of choosing analysis month](screenshots/insight-choose-analysis-month.png)

-At the top of the page are two radio buttons allowing you to analyize either the last 30 days or a specific calendar month.
+At the top of the page are two radio buttons allowing you to analyze either the last 30 days or a specific calendar month.

 # Efficiency